IBMStockTrader/stocktrader-helm/README.md

 3. Type `db2` into the search bar to find the IBM Db2 Developer-C Helm chart.
 Click on the chart.
 4. Perform the prerequisites for DB2 installation as directed by the chart's instructions.
 5. Click the `Configure` button to display the chart's configuration parameters.
-    * Review the parameters and complete required fields.
     * Set the database name to `trader`.
+    * Review the other parameters and complete all required fields.
     * Click the `Install` button.
 6. Monitor the deployment and verify that the DB2 pod starts.
 7. Edit the `variables.sh` file in your copy of the `scripts` folder.
 Review the variable settings in the DB2 section.
 Change values if necessary.
 8. Open a command window on your workstation.
-Set the current directory to the `scripts` folder.
+    * Set the current directory to the `scripts` folder.
-Run the `./setupDB2.sh` script.
+    * Run the `./setupDB2.sh` script.
     This script configures a secret for the portfolio application to access DB2 with the proper endpoint and credentials.
     It also creates the DB2 tables for the application.

 ## Install and configure MQ